ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 The \[(marathon)\] difficulty is *not* being nominated for Loved.\
 *description written by [Oceanus](https://osu.ppy.sh/users/9164100)*

 [11Bit](https://osu.ppy.sh/users/14804526) is a Rice mapper well known for using low-density patterning to delicately capture both rhythm and vocals, rather than relying solely on pattern complexity.
-While many of his previous Loved maps leaned heavily toward JumpStreams, this latest map heads in a different direction.\
+While many of his previous Loved maps leaned heavily toward jumpstreams, this latest map heads in a different direction.

 Today, we'd like to introduce [Shiina Ringo](https://www.youtube.com/user/ringosheenaofficial?app=desktop)'s [Tsumi to Batsu](https://osu.ppy.sh/beatmapsets/1938401#mania/4007048).

 [Shiina Ringo](https://www.youtube.com/user/ringosheenaofficial?app=desktop) is a Japanese artist renowned for her distinctive vocal tone and remarkable versatility across a wide variety of genres.
-[Tsumi to Batsu](https://osu.ppy.sh/beatmapsets/1938401#mania/4007048) is one of her best-known J-Rock songs, combining powerful vocals with an intense, fast-moving atmosphere.
+[Tsumi to Batsu](https://osu.ppy.sh/beatmapsets/1938401#mania/4007048) is one of her best-known J-rock songs, combining powerful vocals with an intense, fast-moving atmosphere.

 So, let's jump into a brand-new 4K experience alongside one of her most iconic tracks!

-Unlike his previous Loved maps, this chart shifts away from its familiar JumpStream focus and explores a different style of gameplay.\
+Unlike his previous Loved maps, this chart shifts away from its familiar jumpstream focus and explores a different style of gameplay.

-At first glance, its overall structure of Dumps and JumpStreams may make it seem like a fairly typical Rice Dump chart.
-However, the snap values flow naturally with the dynamics of the vocals, while aggressive Quad notes are woven between Dump sections that almost feel delayed, encouraging players to constantly adjust their hand positioning.
+At first glance, its overall structure of dumps and jumpstreams may make it seem like a fairly typical rice dump chart.
+However, the snap values flow naturally with the dynamics of the vocals, while aggressive quad notes are woven between dump sections that almost feel delayed, encouraging players to constantly adjust their hand positioning.

-During the song's more intense vocal passages, uniquely shaped Long Note patterns reflect Shiina Ringo's signature scratchy vocal delivery, creating a strong sense of cohesion between the chart and the music.
+During the song's more intense vocal passages, uniquely shaped long note patterns reflect Shiina Ringo's signature scratchy vocal delivery, creating a strong sense of cohesion between the chart and the music.

-The opening section follows the song's lower-pitched vocals through Broken Streams, light HandStreams, and slower, delay-oriented patterns.
+The opening section follows the song's lower-pitched vocals through broken streams, light handstreams, and slower, delay-oriented patterns.
 After the mid-song break, both the chart's overall density and the amount of burst notes woven between the delay sections gradually increase.

-One particular highlight comes at **03:27:029**, where the Grace Technical pattern captures the trembling quality of the vocals in a way that feels both clean and natural.
+One particular highlight comes at **03:27:029**, where the grace technical pattern captures the trembling quality of the vocals in a way that feels both clean and natural.

 If you're looking to cool off this summer with Shiina Ringo's unmistakable vocals and a refreshing 4K Loved map, why not consider giving this nomination your vote?